TylerMoline66/foundations_capstone/readme.md

 ---> login: email@email.com

 ---> password: xyz123

+For testing purposes there is a master set up as

+email: master

+password: master

 You will then be in the program logged in as a manager.
 This menu is larger and has some sub menus. it will look have the options mentioned below: